 Ink cartridges/Toner & Cell phones/Small electronics

 Anyone may recycle ink cartridges, old cell phones and chargers, and other small electronics at Swem Library.
 They accept any brand, any condition; some form of protective packaging preferred.
-The money made by recycling these items goes into the university's Green Fee fund to support sustainability projects on campus.
 Empty toner shells for large campus printers can be recycled through the IBM/Supply Room Company toner recycling program.
-Cardboard bins for toner recycling have been distributed to each office on campus; simply call the Supply Room Company whenever the box is full and they will empty it at no charge.
+Cardboard bins for toner recycling are available to any office on campus; simply call the Supply Room Company, whenever the box is full they will empty it at no charge.

 Plastic bags can be recycled on campus at several locations; the Student Recreation Center, Sadler Center and Swem Library.
-Look for the white bins that say "Recycle Plastic Bags".
-The bins are emptied by the service fraternity APO.
+Look for the bins that say "Recycle Plastic Bags".
 Local grocery stores also accept plastic bags for recycling.

 Batteries & Light bulbs

-Alkaline batteries can be recycled at Swem Library and through the Environmental Health and Safety Office.
+Alkaline batteries can be recycled through the Environmental Health and Safety Office.
 EH&S also crushes and recycles fluorescent light bulbs.
-For more information about EH&S recycling initiatives, visit their webpage or contact director Sandra Prior at [[slprio]].

 Clothes, Appliances, & Miscellaneous items